amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 OpenPLM is a full web application i.e. you just need a browser.
 We advise you Mozilla Firefox 3.6.

-In OpenPLM there are four main types of objects :
+In OpenPLM there are four main types of objects:

 * User